 If you are snoring or have poor sleep and cannot seem to lose weight – you may be in a biological vicious cycle.
 The way to break this cycle is to diagnose sleep apnea with a home sleep study and to treat it with CPAP, allowing you to get better sleep and concurrently focus on weight loss.

 CPAP may be discontinued when adequate weight is lost – and your bed partner would appreciate you for the lack of snoring.
-Do not wait to seek medical attention, contact our from the comfort of your home to arrange a guided at-home sleep study.
+Do not wait to seek medical attention, contact our online sleep doctor from the comfort of your home to arrange a guided at-home sleep study.

 Whatever your sleeping disorder is, regardless of how small it may seem to you, do not wait for it to get worse.
 With our board-certified sleep and respiratory physician within your reach, you can get properly diagnosed and treated without having to leave the comfort of your own home.
 Our fantastic specialist, Dr. Bhar believes that high-quality care only comes from a trustful and compassionate physician-patient environment.
 We will take care of your needs from head to toe.